bschoenecker/cyber-defense-matrix/README.md

 Download and extract the ZIP file, or clone the Git repository.

-### Step 3 - Generate a secret key
+### Step 3 - Generate two secret keys

+The app requires two separate secret keys; one for securing login sessions and one for encrypting the database.
+Run the key generation command **twice** to get two different values.

-- (Mac) - In the **Terminal** app, type or paste this command and press Enter:
+- (Mac) - In the **Terminal** app, run this command twice and copy each result:
    ```
    openssl rand -base64 32
    ```
-- (Windows) - Open *PowerShell* and paste this command:
+- (Windows) - Open *PowerShell* and run this command twice and copy each result:
    ```
    [Convert]::ToBase64String((1..32 | ForEach-Object { [byte](Get-Random -Max 256) }))
    ```
-- Copy the string.

-### Step 4 - Add your secret key to the app
+### Step 4 - Add your secret keys to the app

-Open `docker-compose.yml` in the project folder and replace the placeholder value here, keeping the quotes:
+Open `docker-compose.yml` in the project folder and replace both placeholder values, keeping the quotes.
+Use a **different value for each** — do not use the same key for both.

 ```
-NEXTAUTH_SECRET: "change-me-generate-with-openssl-rand-base64-32"
+NEXTAUTH_SECRET: "paste-your-first-generated-key-here"

+DB_ENCRYPTION_KEY: "paste-your-second-generated-key-here"
 ```

+> The `DB_ENCRYPTION_KEY` encrypts your database file on disk.
+If you lose this key you will not be able to read your data, so store it somewhere safe such as a password manager.

 ### Step 5 - Start the app